Requirements for B.M. Degree Candidates

 - Students repeating an ESAC course must wait until the first day of classes to register the repeated activity course, to allow all current students to register for SPM courses.

 - Students may only register on a “space available” (open courses) basis.

 - Each specific exercise science activity course may only be taken a maximum of four times (the first time plus three repeats).

 Students who initially transfer 15 or more courses to St. Olaf are only required to complete the Christian theology (BTS-T) course.

 Studies in Human Behavior and Society [HBS] – 1 course

 Ethical Issues and Normative Perspectives [EIN] – 1 course

-Completion of the BTS-T requirement or permission of the instructor is the prerequisite for all EIN courses.
+Prerequisite for all EIN courses: completion of the BTS-T requirement or permission of the instructor.